python-discord/code-jam-10/README.md

-**Digital Shadows** transports players into the enthralling depths of the digital realm, bridging the gap between the online world and palpable real-world locations, ranging from underground hacker dens and abandoned warehouses to fortified safehouses.
+**Digital Shadows** transports players into the enthralling depths of the digital realm, bridging the gap between the online world and palpable real-world locations, ranging from underground hacker dens and abandoned warehouses to fortified safe houses.

 In the game's opening cinematic, the narrative unfolds on a screen shrouded in darkness, gradually illuminated by cascading lines of mysterious code.
 As the climax of this digital downpour is reached,